Setting up an online store

 Downloadable D2C status dashboard

-There’s many jobs to cover in the set up of an online store.
-You need to define your strategy and plan.
-Work out the sales and marketing.
+There’s many jobs to do in D2C.
+You have to define your strategy and plan.
+Work out how sales and marketing will work.
 And also set up the whole operational side of the business.
-It can be complex to manage.
+It can be complex.

 Powerpoint and Keynote versions of this document available on request.